-All injuries must be reported to a teacher or the office.
+All injuries must be reported to a teacher, other staff member, the nurse or the office.
 If the injuries are minor, the student will be treated and may return to class.
-If medical attention is required, the office will follow the School's emergency procedures and attempt to make contact with the student's parents.
+If medical attention is required, the office will follow the school's emergency procedures and attempt to make contact with the student's parents.